christianjensen2903/DM-AI-2025/tumor-segmentation/README.md

 def get_threshold_segmentation(img:np.ndarray, threshold:int) -> np.ndarray:
     return (img < threshold).astype(np.uint8)*255
 ```
-To use your own model, simply change the call to ```get_threshold_segmentation``` with a call to the inference function of your model.
+To use your own model, simply replace the call to ```get_threshold_segmentation``` with a call to the inference function of your model.